cutcoin/documentation/cnt1-manual.md

 ## User operations

-### To create a new token command line (CLI) wallet can be used.
+### To create a new token, command line (CLI) wallet can be used.
 The requirements for this operation are:

 -token name must be unique, i.e. no other token with the same name has been created and persists in the Cutcoin blockchain.
 Token name can consist of English capitalized letters, and digits.
 Token name length is 1 - 8 characters.
 CUT and CUTCOIN names are not allowed for security reasons.